SO-Close-Vote-Reviewers/auto-comments/README.md

 # SO Close Vote Reviewers | Auto Comments Listing

+> This repository has been archived.
+Please use the successor: https://github.com/SO-Close-Vote-Reviewers/socvr.org/blob/main/comments/readme.md

 This repository holds [Auto Comments][1]<sup>([User Script](https://github.com/Benjol/SE-AutoReviewComments/blob/master/dist/autoreviewcomments.user.js))</sup> for use on [Stack Overflow][2] (and [other Stack Exchange sites][3]).

 The comments are in a raw format so you can copy&paste them into the "import/export" window.